 On March 6, 2024, the People filed a Supplemental Certificate of Compliance.
-The document offered only scant explanation concerning the People's actions to obstruct and delay President Trump's efforts to obtain discoverable information from the USAO-SDNY and the People's untimely production of materials relating to , and and Based on the sequence of events, including events on March 7, we now know that this certification was also false.
+The document offered only scant explanation concerning the People's actions to obstruct and delay President Trump's efforts to obtain discoverable information from the USAO-SDNY and the People's untimely production of materials relating to materials, materials and materials Based on the sequence of events, including events on March 7, we now know that this certification was also false.